Pocket MuuMuu

-Pocket MuuMuu (ポケットムームー) is an action game developed by Sugar & Rockets and published by Sony Computer Entertainment for the PlayStation.
+is an action game developed by Sugar & Rockets and published by Sony Computer Entertainment for the PlayStation.
 It was released exclusively in Japan in 1999.
 It is a spin-off game in the Jumping Flash! series.
 The game makes use of the Sony PocketStation peripheral.
 PocketStation is not required to play.
+It was released exclusively in Japan on February 4, 1999, and received mixed reviews from critics.

+Release

+Pocket MuuMuu is a spin-off game in the Jumping Flash! series.
+It was released in Japan on February 4, 1999.
+Sony was not interested in releasing it overseas.

 Reception

-Famitsu scored the game a 28 out of 40.
+Pocket MuuMuu received mixed reviews from critics.
+In a preview, the IGN staff found the game's premise to sound strange and "even stranger in execution".
+However, they noted its entertainment value, "if the past [Jumping Flash!] games are any indication".
+Following its release, the Famitsu staff praised the shopping and collecting minigame aspects, describing them as "surprisingly addictive".